General Social Survey - Caregiving and Care Receiving (GSS)

 Data are collected directly from survey respondents.

-Proxy interviews are permitted over the phone in cases where the selected respondent does not speak either of the official languages or where the respondent is not able to take part in the survey because of health reasons.
+Proxy interviews were permitted over the phone in cases where the selected respondent did not speak either of the official languages or where the respondent was not able to take part in the survey because of health reasons.

 View the Questionnaire(s) and reporting guide(s) .

 All responses to the 2018 General Social Survey were captured directly in the electronic questionnaire application (EQ), both for the interviewer-led (iEQ) component and the respondent self-reporting (rEQ) component.
 The EQ application, just like any other computerized questionnaire, reduces processing time and costs associated with data entry, transcription errors and data transmission.

 The survey was processed using the Social Survey Processing Environment (SSPE) set of generalized processing steps and utilities which allow subject matter and survey support staff to specify and process the data in a timely fashion with high quality outputs.
 This structured environment is used to monitor the processing steps ensuring best practices and harmonized business processes are followed.